Course Outline

 - Understanding the Expert System.

-- Accessing options via right-click functionality.
+- Navigating options via Right-Click functionality.

-- Saving results.
+- Saving analysis results.

 - Lab exercises and case studies.

-Quantitative analysis.
+- Quantitative analysis.

 - Basic predefined descriptive statistics and summaries: Capture Properties, Protocol Hierarchy, Conversations, Endpoints, Packet Lengths, IP-specific data.